And I mean that especially for the folks that we just spent our first hour talking about.

 Let's not do that.

-And I would agree with you a hundred percent.
+And I would agree with you 100%.

-And that and that's what every and listen wonderful call, wonderful points, Frank.
+And that's what every wonderful call.

 Thank you.

-And and just keep in mind as we take the break here that that even though one of my top index cards on the things I would hand to any candidate I was consulting is don't say stuff that the other side can use to beat your brains in.
+And just keep in mind as we take the break here that even though one of my top index cards on the things I would hand to any candidate I was consulting is don't say stuff that the other side can use to beat your brains in.

 Again, there's a huge asterisk there.

-There's a there's a qualifier.
+There's a qualifier.

-Because there are all kinds of genuinely uh valid, resonant, conservative viewpoints you can express that the other side will try to beat your brains in with.
+Because there are all kinds of genuinely valid, resonant, conservative viewpoints you can express that the other side will try to beat your brains in with.

 Let them try.